Tepai Moeroa: 2019

-Moeroa started the 2019 NRL season in the front row but switched back to lock as Parramatta won their first 2 games against Penrith and Canterbury.
-In Round 6, Moeroa played from the bench as Parramatta defeated Wests Tigers 51-6 in the first NRL match to be played at the new Western Sydney Stadium.
+Moeroa started the 2019 NRL season in the front row but switched back to lock as Parramatta won their first two games against Penrith and Canterbury.
+In round 6, Moeroa played from the bench as Parramatta defeated Wests Tigers 51–6 in the first NRL match to be played at the new Western Sydney Stadium.

-In Round 10, Moeroa was taken from the field as the player suffered yet another concussion and was taken from the field in a 17-10 loss against North Queensland.
+In round 10, Moeroa was taken from the field as the player suffered yet another concussion and was taken from the field in a 17–10 loss against North Queensland.

-Following Parramatta's 44-22 loss against Cronulla in Round 13, Moeroa was demoted to reserve grade by coach Brad Arthur after the club had only recorded one win in five matches.
+Following Parramatta's 44–22 loss against Cronulla in round 13, Moeroa was demoted to reserve grade by coach Brad Arthur after the club had only recorded one win in five matches.

-Moeroa was recalled to the Parramatta side for their Round 15 match against Canberra which Parramatta won 22-16 after being down 16-0 earlier on in the game at TIO Stadium in Darwin.
+Moeroa was recalled to the Parramatta side for their round 15 match against Canberra which Parramatta won 22-16 after being down 16-0 earlier on in the game at TIO Stadium in Darwin.

-On 15 July, Moeroa announced that he had signed a two year deal to join Super Rugby club the NSW Waratahs starting in 2020.
+On 15 July, Moeroa announced that he had signed a two-year deal to join Super Rugby club the NSW Waratahs starting in 2020.

-In the elimination final against Brisbane, Moeroa scored his first try of the season as Parramatta won the match 58-0 at the new Western Sydney Stadium.
-The victory was the biggest finals win in history, eclipsing Newtown's 55-7 victory over St George in 1944.
+In the elimination final against Brisbane, Moeroa scored his first try of the season as Parramatta won the match 58–0 at the new Western Sydney Stadium.
+The victory was the biggest finals win in history, eclipsing Newtown's 55–7 victory over St George in 1944.
 The match was also Parramatta's biggest victory over Brisbane and Brisbane's worst ever loss since entering the competition in 1988.

-Moeroa played his final game for Parramatta the following week as the club were defeated by Melbourne 32-0 in the elimination semi final at AAMI Park.
+Moeroa played his final game for Parramatta the following week as the club were defeated by Melbourne 32–0 in the elimination semi final at AAMI Park.

 On 10 October, Moeroa was named in the Cook Islands squad for the 2019 Rugby League World Cup 9s.

 2021

-On June 10, Melbourne announced that Moeroa had been signed for the remainder of the 2021 NRL season, after securing a release from the NSW Waratahs.
+On 10 June, Melbourne announced that Moeroa had been signed for the remainder of the 2021 NRL season, after securing a release from the NSW Waratahs.
 He made his debut for the club in round 21 against Manly.
 Moeroa subsequently signed a contract extension to stay with Melbourne to the end of the 2023 season.

 2022

-Moeroa played eight games for Melbourne in the 2022 NRL season as the club finished 5th on the table.
+Moeroa played eight games for Melbourne in the 2022 NRL season as the club finished fifth on the table.
 Moeroa did not feature in the clubs elimination final loss to Canberra.

+2023

+Moeroa was limited to only six games for Melbourne in the 2023 NRL season as the club finished third on the table.

+2024

+On 29 September, Moeroa played for North Sydney in their NSW Cup Grand Final loss against Newtown.

+2025

+Moeroa played for Western Suburbs Red Devils in the Illawarra Rugby League Harrigan Cup, appearing in their Grand Final win.
+In October, Moeroa was named in the Cook Islands playing squad for the Pacific Championships and World Cup Qualifier.